blasker97/OOFinalProject/Multithreading.md

 #### **Suspension**

 The idea behind implementing a suspension is when you have to block a thread it usually expensive and can cause a lot of stress in a high load operation.
-When using suspension the work load is basically free and does not stress the system.
+When using a suspension the work load is basically free and does not stress the system.
 They are easy to implement and their functionality is can be user controlled by libraries.

 ##### **Example**